meyronin/Quizgame-Martin_Liger-CDOF5/README.md

 ### Prerequisites

+Before you begin, ensure you meet the following requirements:

-Ensure you have Python installed on your machine.
+- **Python**: The game is written in Python, so you must have Python 3.6 or newer installed on your machine.
+You can download it from [python.org](https://www.python.org/downloads/).

+- **Git** (Optional): If you plan to clone the repository, having Git installed on your machine will make it easier.
+Download it from [git-scm.com](https://git-scm.com/downloads).

 ### Installing